CarmeTeam/Carme-Docu/UserDoc/Demo/README.md

 ### Usage: First Time

 Here we focus on running Jupyter notebooks in Code-Server.
-If you choose JupyterLab, then you can jump from step 1 to step 4.
+If you choose JupyterLab, then you can skip steps 2 and 3.

 * Step 1: [ Start a job ](./Basic/job-start/job-start.md)
 * Step 2: [ Set up Code-Server](./Basic/code-server-set-up/code-server-set-up.md)